Why a great LinkedIn profile is essential for MBAs

 Anyone who has conducted an active job search outside the nurturing environment of campus recruitment understands the power of LinkedIn.
 There is no better way to discover and be discovered by people you might one day work with.

 But most of the people I work with know exactly where they want to go – or if they don’t, they soon figure it out!
-As it does for my BCG Partner friend, LinkedIn holds unclear value for the already well-connected and well-resourced job seeker, MBA candidate, or MBA student.
-If you are a rising MBA or current student, it will likely seem that on campus recruiting – AKA live networking events – will provide you with all the new connections you might need.
-Though that might be true for many MBAs – both in and out of school – there are a few important reasons it’s still worth your time to maintain your LinkedIn presence.
+LinkedIn holds unclear value for the already well-connected and well-resourced job seeker, MBA candidate, or MBA student.
+If you are a rising MBA or current student, it will likely seem that on campus recruiting – live networking events – will provide you with all the new connections you might need.
+Though that might be true for many MBAs, there are a few important reasons it’s still worth your time to maintain your LinkedIn presence.

 In normal times….

-- Remember that first and foremost LinkedIn is a social network for professionals.
-It allows you to keep tabs on your professional network, follow the news about them both big and small, update them on your career, and connect them to each other.
-If you want to create a thriving network (which, of course, you do!), LinkedIn is a great tool to keep in touch.
+- Remember that first and foremost LinkedIn is a social networkfor professionals.
+It allows you to keep tabs on your professional network, follow news about them, update them on your career, and connect them to each other.
+If you want to create a thriving network (which, of course, you do!), LinkedIn is a great tool for keeping in touch.

 - A strong LinkedIn presence increases your visibility to recruiters.
 The further you advance in your career and the more you specialize, the more your profile will be sought and scrutinized by head hunters.
 Apple, for example, doesn’t post its most elite and senior jobs.
 You won’t even know they’re hiring until you get a phone call out of the blue.
 It’s the ultimate “don’t call us, we’ll call you.”
 So keeping your profile robust and up to date ensures it will appear in the detailed searches professional recruiters do and enable them to proactively contact you.
 Even if you are happy with your job, don’t relinquish the option value of new opportunities!